efehandanisman/pj18-efehandanisman/index.md

 [Here](https://github.com/efehandanisman/pj18-efehandanisman/blob/master/files/BDA503-Exam.pdf) is my final exam for this class.

 ## Group Project
-[Here](https://mef-bda503.github.io/gpj18-first/fiRst_Final.html) is our group project for this class.
+[Here](https://mef-bda503.github.io/gpj18-first/fiRst_Final.html) is our group project for this class in which we analyzed stops at the power plants electricity production in Turkey.
+We used text mining and regular expressions in order to classify the cuts according to plant and cut type.

 ## Week 4 (Nov 24)
 [Here](files/BDA503-ODDAssignmentPart2.html) is part 2 of the ODD Assignment.
 I used dplyr and ggplot to visualize total sales and sales for each brands between 2016 and 2018.